pedro-coelho-dr/insecurebankv2-android-security-report/report.md

 ## 4. Objective

-The objective of this penetration test was to identify security vulnerabilities within the InsecureBankV2 Android application.
-The focus was on assessing the app's security posture through static and dynamic analysis, network communications, and code vulnerabilities.
-The goal was to provide actionable insights and recommendations to improve the security of the application.
+The objective of this penetration test is to identify and assess security vulnerabilities within the InsecureBankV2 Android application.
+The assessment focuses on evaluating the app's security posture through comprehensive static and dynamic analysis, examining network communications, and scrutinizing code for potential vulnerabilities.
+The primary goal is to provide actionable insights and recommendations that enhance the security of the application, safeguard user data, and ensure compliance with industry security standards.

 ## 5. Scope

-The scope of the pentest was limited to the InsecureBankV2 Android application and its associated network communications.
-Testing included static analysis of the app’s code and configurations, dynamic analysis of its runtime behavior, and network traffic analysis.
-The assessment excluded any external systems or third-party integrations outside of the application itself.
+The scope of this penetration test is strictly confined to the InsecureBankV2 Android application and its direct network communications.
+The testing encompasses static analysis of the application's code and configuration files, dynamic analysis of its runtime behavior, and thorough examination of network traffic.
+The assessment deliberately excludes any external systems, third-party integrations, or external APIs associated with the application.
+This focus ensures a targeted evaluation of the application’s internal security mechanisms and data handling practices.

 **Environment**
-- Host Machine: *Windows 11, Intel i7, 32GB RAM.*
+- Host Machine: *Windows 11, Intel i7, 32GB RAM, with the latest security updates applied.*
 - Emulator: *Genymotion Desktop Version 3.7.1*, configured to emulate a *Samsung Galaxy S8* with *Android 10.0.*
-- Network Environment: The Genymotion emulator connects to the internet via the host machine.
-The InsecureBankV2 app is configured to communicate with an external server using IP and port provided by the instructor.
+- Network Environment: The Genymotion emulator connected to the internet via the host machine.
+A manual proxy was configured to route traffic through security testing tools.
+The InsecureBankV2 app was set up to communicate with an external server using the IP and port provided by the instructor.

-For setup details, refer to [readme](./readme.md).
+For more setup details, refer to [readme](./readme.md).

 ## 6. Reconnaissance